r-lyeh-archived/memo/README.md

 memo <a href="https://travis-ci.org/r-lyeh/memo"><img src="https://api.travis-ci.org/r-lyeh/memo.svg?branch=master" align="right" /></a>
 ====

-- Simple and lightweight factory class, written in C++11.
+- Memo is a simple and lightweight factory class, written in C++11.
-- An abstract factory class, designed mainly for resource handling.
+- Memo is an abstract factory class, designed mainly for resource handling.
-- Automatic type casting.
+- Memo is automatic type casting.
 Store resources of any kind in the very same factory.
-- Deterministic lifetime of objects, that get destroyed when factory is destroyed.
+- Memo is deterministic lifetime of objects, that get destroyed when factory is destroyed.
-- Cross-platform.
+- Memo is cross-platform.
 Builds on Windows/Linux/MacosX.
 Compiles on g++/clang/msvc.
-- No external dependencies.
-- Tiny.
-Header only.
+- Memo is tiny, header-only, self-contained.
-- BOOST licensed.
+- Memo is zlib/libpng licensed.

 sample
 ------